khushi2125/JARVIS/README.md

-🗣️ Responds with text-to-speech for a natural conversational experience 🧩 Modular design separating song data and core logic for easy maintenance and extension 💻 Built with Python libraries: SpeechRecognition, pyttsx3, and pywhatkit 🚀 Beginner-friendly project demonstrating real-world voice interaction and web automation
+🗣️ Responds with text-to-speech for a natural conversational experience 🧩 Modular design separating song data and core logic for easy maintenance and extension 💻 Built with Python libraries: SpeechRecognition, pyttsx3, and pywhatkit 🚀 Beginner-friendly project demonstrating real-world voice interaction and web automation..